Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Abstract

 \section{Abstract}

-Diffusion-based speech enhancement (SE) has been investigated recently, but its decoding is very time-consuming.
-One solution is to initialize the decoding process with the enhanced feature estimated by a predictive SE system.
-However, this two-stage method ignores the complementarity between predictive and diffusion SE.
-In this paper, we propose a unified system that integrates these two SE modules.
-The system encodes both generative and predictive information, and then applies both generative and predictive decoders, whose outputs are fused.
-Specifically, the two SE modules are fused in the first and final diffusion steps: the first step fusion initializes the diffusion process with the predictive SE for improving the convergence, and the final step fusion combines the two complementary SE outputs to improve the SE performance.
-Experiments on the Voice-Bank dataset show that the diffusion score estimation can benefit from the predictive information and speed up the decoding.
+Diffusion-based generative speech enhancement (SE) has recently received attention, but reverse diffusion remains time-consuming.
+One solution is to initialize the reverse diffusion process with enhanced features estimated by a predictive SE system.
+However, the pipeline structure currently does not consider for a combined use of generative and predictive decoders.
+The predictive decoder allows us to use the further complementarity between predictive and diffusion-based generative SE.
+In this paper, we propose a unified system that use jointly generative and predictive decoders across two levels.
+The encoder encodes both generative and predictive information at the shared encoding level.
+At the decoded feature level, we fuse the two decoded features by generative and predictive decoders.
+Specifically, the two SE modules are fused in the initial and final diffusion steps: the initial fusion initializes the diffusion process with the predictive SE to improve convergence, and the final fusion combines the two complementary SE outputs to enhance SE performance.
+Experiments conducted on the Voice-Bank dataset demonstrate that incorporating predictive information leads to faster decoding and higher PESQ scores compared with other score-based diffusion SE (StoRM and SGMSE+).